-For over 120 years, Gritman has been caring for patients and their loved ones with compassion and technical expertise.
+For over 125 years, Gritman has been caring for patients and their loved ones with compassion and technical expertise.
 We are dedicated to living the Gritman promise, helping you heal and live well.
-Everyone in the Gritman family is committed to helping you receive the best care possible.
+Everyone in the Gritman Family is committed to helping you receive the best care possible.
 Send a greeting card to a patient.

-Facemask Requirements: Facemasks are required in our hospital and clinics.
-Please help us by bringing your own facemask with you.
+Facemasks are required in health care facilities.
+Facemasks must be worn in our hospital, clinics, offices, and all care areas regardless of vaccination status.
+We follow the CDC guidelines that facemasks are required in health care facilities.
+Please help us by bringing your own mask with you.
 Cloth masks are acceptable.
 If you do not have a mask, one will be provided to you.
-All hospital/clinic provided facemasks must be returned prior to departure for sanitizing and reuse.

 We understand how important the support of loved ones and friends is to patients during their hospital stay.
 Our restrictions allow us to do everything we can to protect you, patients and our community.
 We are encouraging alternative means of communication through cellphones, social media or other mobile devices.

 We work closely with the Centers for Disease Control and Prevention, Public Health-North Idaho Central District, other hospitals and other state and national agencies to develop policies that help to best protect our patients.

 This is an evolving situation and Gritman Medical Center will take additional steps to help prevent the spread of infectious disease as necessary.
 If you have any questions, please contact Gritman Administration at 208-883-2220.

 Chief Quality Officer Connie Osborn (left) and infection prevention nurse Annette Veneziano help ensure the safety and comfort of patients at Gritman.

 Our staff takes cleanliness and infections seriously, and the hospital’s very low infection rate is the result of a committed team working together to provide the best care.
 Gritman emphasizes hand hygiene, education and training, and we are committed to innovating and investing in the latest technology and tools to ensure the safety of patients and staff.